-Brazilian crack addicts to be forcibly committedJanuary 4th, 2013 in Addiction /
+Brazilian crack addicts to be forcibly committedJanuary 4, 2013 in Medicine & Health / Addiction

 (AP)—Officials in Brazil's most populous state say they will start forcing adult crack addicts to go to rehabilitation centers in an effort to curb growing use of the drug.